Recruitment: The evolution of the first impression

 A Great Tailor Made Suit is the Perfect Item Now

 For both men and women a great tailored suit is often the perfect option to delivering a great first impression.
 A bespoke tailored suit says you care about your appearance.
-It says you prioritise and invest in how you look, which shows the recruiter that you could have the potential to be a strong ambassador for their company too.
+It says you prioritise and invest in how you look.
+This shows the recruiter that you could have the potential to be a strong ambassador for their company too.

 And that’s not all, when you dress the part you begin to feel and act like the part too.
-Feeling successful means you’re in the right mind state for any interview and can actually help you edge ahead of the rest of the candidates.
+Feeling successful means you’re in the right mind state for any interview.
+This can actually help you edge ahead of the rest of the candidates.

 Let us know what you think of recruitment today and the first impression.